JoelLefkowitz/yummy-cereal/README.md

 ### Docs

-Examples and additional details are available in the [full documentation](https://yummy-cereal.readthedocs.io/en/latest/).
+Additional details are available in the [full documentation](https://yummy-cereal.readthedocs.io/en/latest/).

 To generate the documentation locally: